cosminbvb/Sudoku-Information-Extraction/README.md

 ### Region extraction

 This sub-task consists of finding the bold lines which define the regions.

 Due to the sample variation, I found it quite ineffective to apply filters and morphological operators that perfectly eliminate the thin lines while also keeping all the bold ones for each sample, even after normalization, thresholding, blurring, etc. Therefore, I chose to find the threshold separating the thin lines by the bold lines by doing the following:
 * converting the image to grayscale and normalizing
 * computing the mean value of all the lines and storing them in an array
 * sorting the array and finding the biggest consecutive difference
 * set the threshold as thea mean of the two elements that determined the biggest difference

-Note: This approach scored 40 / 40.
+Note: This approach correctly labeled the regions in all the training jigsaw images.

-Note: This approach uses a sliding-window approach with an error (padding) of 5px.

-After determining the bold lines, I stored them into two matrices:
+After calculating the coordinates of each line, I determined the bold ones and stored them into two matrices:
 ```vertical_lines``` and ```horizontal_lines```.

 Finally, to determine the regions, I started a BFS from each yet unvisited cell and marked all the newly visited cells with a region number (by calling ```fill_region(start_i, start_j, region_number...)```).
 Before adding a neighbour in the queue, the function checks ```vertical_lines``` and ```horizontal_lines``` for illegal moves.